ozaner/ozaner.github.io/_posts/math/00-0-0-cartesian-product.md

 $$\prod_\emptyset=\{f_\emptyset:\emptyset\to\emptyset\}=\{(\emptyset,\emptyset)\}$$

-Note that we use our own definition of function as a ordered pair of a cartesian product and a subset, although in this case both are just $\emptyset$.
+Recall that we define a function as an ordered pair of a cartesian product and a subset of that product.
+In this case both are $\emptyset$.

 <div class="notice--info">
   <i>If we were to identify functions as just their graphs, then the empty function would instead be the empty set and the nullary product would be $\{\emptyset\}$.</i>